The Greek Age of Bronze

 Linear B tablet from Pylos

-The importance of this discovery leads to the fact that the bearers of the Achaean culture were ethnically identical with those of the revived Greek culture of the eight century BC.
+The importance of these discoveries leads to the fact that the bearers of the Achaean culture were ethnically identical with those of the revived Greek culture of the eight century BC.
 Comparing the linguistic form of the Linear B and the later Greek form of the Homer's time the most obvious difference is the loss of the digamma "W".
-In the old form the "W" is still written, and thus at that time pronunced; in the later form it has been lost, meaning that by this time it was no longer pronunced.
+In the old form the "W" is still written, and thus at that time pronounced; in the later form it has been lost, meaning that by this time it was no longer pronounced.

 As well explained by Prof. Joachim Latacz in his book (*2) this fact leads to a very interesting discovery about the origin of the Homeric poems.